© 2014 WebMD, LLC. All rights reserved.

 - Histoplasmosis: An infection caused by inhaling Histoplasma capsulatum, a fungus found in the soil in the eastern and central U.S. Most Histoplasma pneumonias are mild, causing only a short-lived cough and flu-like symptoms.

-- Hypersensitivity pneumonitis (allergic alveolitis): Inhaled dust causes an allergic reaction in the lungs.
+- Hypersensitivity pneumonitis (allergic alveolitis): Inhaled dust and other substances cause an allergic reaction in the lungs.
 Usually this occurs in farmers or others who work with dried, dusty plant material.

 - Influenza (flu): An infection by one or more flu viruses causes fever, body aches, and coughing lasting a week or more.
 Influenza can progress to life-threatening pneumonia, especially in older people with medical problems.